Mas9311/stock-average/README.md

 - - -

-A menu-driven system to help you create, modify, and display a stock's average if you were to buy additional shares today. <br>
+A menu-driven system to help you create, modify, and display your stocks' average if you were to buy additional shares today. <br>

 ## Requirements ##